-In any role in your business, it’s easy to fall into autopilot.
+In any digital marketing tactic, it’s easy to fall into autopilot.

 How often is the reason for doing something, “we’ve always done it that way?”

 The truth is, we should spend no time or resources on any task without understanding the goal for it.
 This should be your main task for any marketing strategy.
 Develop an objective for content marketing and then you can move forward with creating an email marketing strategy.